OladoyeBoss/ai-image-creator/README.md

     pip install -r requirements.txt
     ```

+2. Create a `static/images/placeholder.png` file (any PNG image for fallback).

-2. Run the app:
+3. Run the app:

     ```bash
     python app.py
     ```

-3. Open your browser to `http://127.0.0.1:5000/`
+4. Go to `http://127.0.0.1:5000/` in your browser.

 ## Notes

-- Replace the placeholder logic in `main.py` with your AI model or image-generation code.
+- Uses a free API key (`gifted`) for demonstration.
+For production, secure your API keys.
+- The Vision API uses a default seed image; you may update this logic for your use case.

+---

+**Enjoy creating with the power of AI!**